dimtass/meta-allwinner-hx/README.md

 > Note: The master version always points to the latest Yocto version.
 If you want to use a specific version then `git checkout` to that specific version, but be aware that older versions may not be updated.
-Current master is based on `dunfell`.
+Current master is based on `zeus`.

 This meta layer supports only boards with the allwinner H2, H3 and H5 cpus.
 The boards that are supported are the same ones that supported in